 Ti-a Vom: Baskets are our life.

-The Bolgatanga region of Ghana is known for high-quality weaving.
-A tribe called Frafra has crafted baskets for generations to supplement farming income.
+Bolgatanga, Ghana is known for weaving.
+The Frafra have crafted baskets for generations to supplement farming income.

 A divide exists, though, between the two halves of Ghana.
-It's coastal, urban and lush to south, where Accra, the capital, is.
-To the north, it's dry and rural.
+It's lush and urban to the south, where Accra, the capital, is.
+To the north, it's desert dry and rural.

 The north has less literacy, income and basic services like roads and electricity.

 There, women have secondary rights.
 It's getting better, but for a middle-aged woman the odds are low that she can own land, will inherit property from her spouse, has a bank account, has gone to school or can write her name.

 The women of Bolga are extraordinary.
 Talented.
 Resilient.
 Vibrant and full of joy.